-With every Request for payment (Annex 7) it is necessary for all partners (beneficiaries) to ensure that the declared expenditure are not funded or has not been funded by other national or community source(Annex\12).
+With every Request for payment (Annex\7) it is necessary for all partners (beneficiaries) to ensure that the declared expenditure are not funded or has not been funded by other national or community source(Annex 12).
 The declaration for lack of double financing must be dated, signed and stamped by the partner and the first level controller.

-In addition, every invoice or similar accounting document subject to verification must contain obligatory a text with the name of the project, number of the respective Subsidy Contract (with the exception of the expenditures related to the project preparation) and the specific activity (For example: hall rent/training under project (name) No .....).
+In addition, every invoice or similar accounting document subject to verification must contain obligatory a text identifying the specific project: the number of the project (for the expenditures related to the project preparation - the project acronym and the number of the call for proposals) and the specific activity (For example: hall rent/training under project (name) No .....).